How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 Hours

 San Diego Zoo is usually open daily from 9 a.m. to 5 p.m., including major holidays.
-Hours may be extended during holidays and special Zoo events like Jungle Bells.
+Hours may be extended during holidays and special Zoo events, such as Jungle Bells.

 Rentals and Storage